dubkovictor/GitHub-List/README.md

 - The popular Kingfisher library is used to work with images.
 Allows you to cache images.

 ## Optimization - potential improvements
+-
 - It is better to make requests to the server asynchronous (async await)
 - When working with the Realm database, you should always keep an eye on the threads. @MainActor async functions.
+- Add check for uniqueness to favorites.

 ## Additionally
 Сan use SwiftLint to organize your code in a cleaner